railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_planning.rst

 .. figure::  images/planning_stat.png
    :align: center

-   *Comparison of planned hours, worked hours and the productivity of employees by project.*
+   *Comparison of planned hours, worked hours and the productivity of employees by project*

 You can also study several of your project's figures from the menu :menuselection:`Human Resources --> Reporting --> Planning`.